NinarY/CalenSmart-IOS-App/Readme.md

-# Uni Calendar iOS App
+# CalenSmart iOS App

-The Uni Calendar iOS app is a powerful tool designed to help users manage their events, stay organized with a calendar, and keep track of their class schedule.
+The CalenSmart iOS app is a powerful tool designed to help users manage their events, stay organized with a calendar, and keep track of their class schedule.
 With a user-friendly interface and intuitive features, the app simplifies event management and scheduling tasks, making it an essential companion for individuals with busy lives.

 ## Screenshots